skaji/relocatable-perl-growthforecast/README.md

 # Relocatable Perl with GrowthForecast

-This repository is just an attempt that shows how latest, pre-compiled, relocatable Perl is useful!
+This repository is just an attempt to show how latest, pre-compiled, relocatable Perl is useful!

 You can download *lastest*, *pre-compiled*, *relocatable* Perl with GrowthForecast from